 ARTIST STATEMENT

-With each new play or poem, my approach is always to find the “Lila”- the divine play of it all.
+May we find the “Lila”- the divine play of it all.

 -Star Stone